About Donna Brooks

 My Voice and Imagery: I have the capacity to induct deep states of relaxation, heightened experience and awareness that give you a solid foundation for changes you must make to have lasting ease in your body and life.

-My Ability to Teach: I have been helping people understand themselves and life through yoga, somatic movement and the healing arts over 35 years.
-I have worked with educational institutions, health clinics and individuals from athletes to those with serious illness (including HIV AIDS and Parkinson’s.)
+My Versatility as a Practitioner: I have been helping people understand themselves and life through yoga, somatic movement and the healing arts for over 35 years.
+I have worked with educational institutions Including Dartmouth- Hitchcock and UMASS, Valley Medical Group and also with individuals from athletes to those with serious challenges (including HIV AIDS, stoke, TBI and Parkinson’s.)
+I am confident I can help you.

 At 48 years old I realized I needed to live more authentically and honor my deepest and truest self.
 I am telling my story so you can see how my own path highlights the value I have to share with you.